Azure/azure-cosmos-python/README.md

     client.DeleteItem("dbs/" + database_id + "/colls/" + container_id + "/docs/" + item['id'], {'partitionKey': 'Pager'})
 ```

+> NOTE: If you are using partitioned collection, the value of the `partitionKey` in the example code above, should be set to the value of the partition key for this particular item, NOT the name of the partition key column in your collection.

 ### Query the database

 A Cosmos DB SQL API database supports querying the items in a container with [CosmosClient.QueryItems][ref_container_query_items] using SQL-like syntax.